Caleb S.

 Example: (2018, October 8)

-APA Format References
+APA Format For Complete References

 A reference list highlights the sources used for collecting information.
 It credits the authors whose works you have used and quoted to support your main topic.